 Considering the above instruction, you need to invest in a humidifier and dehumidifier.
 Also, a very helpful tool to have is a humidity controller plug.
-When you place your humidifier outside, it helps to keep the right level of humidity automatically inside your tent.
-We always give you links to quality products which are not cheap, but if you are tight on budget, items like humidifiers could be bought the cheapest ones, and it will work fine for small tents.
+When you place your humidifier outside, it helps keep the right humidity level automatically inside your tent.
+We always give you links to quality products that are not cheap, but if you are tight on budget, items like humidifiers could be bought the cheapest ones, and it will work fine for small tents.
 Even if you have an old one at your home, there is no reason why you could not use it for your plants.

 Advice: if possible, always use reverse osmosis water for humidifiers.
 It will leave no particles on your plants, lights, and reflectors.

 Besides, you should have a good thermometer that can measure humidity in the air.
 It’s helpful to know the right magnitude of humidity.
 Refrain from using low-cost thermometers, as they won’t give the exact numbers.